 What are the limitations of the therapy?

-The therapy hinges upon an objective recall of the circumstances that occurred.
+It hinges upon an objective recall of the circumstances that occurred.
 Failure of either may lead to ineffective results.

 Who uses narrative therapy?

-Several therapists use the therapy to help patients recognize patterns and issues in their lives.
+Several therapists use Narrative therapy to help patients recognize patterns and issues in their lives.
 It focuses on how you could better yourself without blaming your inaction.
 It creates a narrative based on how you emotionally and psychologically processed past events.

 What is a narrative approach?